1 Introducing SpaDES with a dummy ecological model

 clearPlot()

-mySim2 <- spades(mySim, debug = TRUE)
+mySim2 <- SpaDES.core::spades(mySim, debug = TRUE)

-Simulation plots: Final plot of the simulation
+Final plot of the workflow

 We suggest experimenting with changing parameter values and trying to create and add other modules to further explore all the SpaDES flexibility.
 The more complex the project gets, the more advantageous it is to use SpaDES to turn modules on or off, swapping modules to run, e.g., different statistical analyses, or to include different data.